andresgbecerra/co-induction-anguar/Interview/CSharp.md

 [Back](#content)

 # Data Types

+> Data types are categorized based on how they store their value in the memory.

   | Data Type | Memory space | Range | Details |
   | ----------| ------------ | ----- | ------- |
   | short | 2 bytes | -32768 to 32768 | stores integers |